jonathan-tessier/qgmhd/README.md

         \hat A
     \end{bmatrix}.$$

-This code uses spectral methods and in particular `Chebyshev` differnetiation matrices to compute derivatives in the y-direction.
+This code uses pseudo-spectral methods and `Chebyshev` differentiation matrices to compute derivatives in the y-direction.

 ## Examples